belu/microquark/docs/HOWTO.md

 ### Using the DataImporter

 microquark comes with a **DataImporter** that allows you to load referendums from a CSV file (see `data.csv` in the root folder).
-This creates the given referendums and performs a (random) election on each submission.
+It is a small Kotlin program that you can start in your IDE (e. g.
+IntelliJ IDEA or Eclipse).
+It creates all the referendums defined in the CSV file and performs a (random) election on every submission.

-In total, this generates around 2.5 GB on your disk (depending on how many people show up to vote!).
+In total, this generates around 2.5 GB of data on your disk (depending on how many people show up to vote!).

 ### Adding data via REST